 The Importance Of Credentialing

 Every legitimate healthcare provider must be appropriately credentialed.
 Patients should feel confident that their physicians are qualified to practice medicine.
-They place their lives into other people’s hands.
+They place their lives in the hands of others.

 Credentialing is also necessary before providers can enroll in health plans and networks.
-Insurance companies do not want poorly-performing physicians on their plans.
-Negligent doctors can cost them big money if they continue their shoddy record.
+Insurance companies do not want poorly performing physicians on their plans, and negligent doctors can cost them big money if they continue to have a shoddy record.

 Traditional credentialing consists of 52 intricate and time-consuming steps that include office staff and administrators:

 The standard credentialing process can take an average of 90 to 120 days.
-90 days can be too long for medical organizations to wait for revenue during this unsteady economic climate.
-They need to get paid to remain solvent.
-They need to have their providers credentialed faster.
+During this unsteady economic climate, 90 days can be too long for medical organizations to wait for revenue.
+They need to get paid to remain solvent, and they need to have their providers credentialed faster.
 What if something goes wrong during the process?
 They will have to wait even longer.

-If any problems happen during any of the 52 action steps, credentialing can easily stretch past the 120-day window.
-Medical practices could suffer bankruptcies during this time.
+If any problems occur during any of the 52 action steps, credentialing can easily extend past the 120-day window.
+During this time, medical practices could suffer bankruptcy.

 Conventional credentialing takes too long, but it does not have to.